 This won’t be a surprise to those who have been reading our blogs or have attended our webinars.
 In fact, Tecplot has been aggressively responding to the changing hardware landscape for the last two years.
 Three primary drivers of the change are:

-- The number of cores per CPU or GPU is growing rapidly.
 This has huge ramifications for software that uses the message-passing-interface (MPI) to parallelize computations.
 As the number of cores increase, MPI becomes less efficient.
 In fact, Kenneth Moreland (a panelist in the “Challenges for Scientific Visualization Software” session) said that MPI is simply not usable for GPU-based computing.
 The solution is to use threading in combination with MPI.
 Fortunately, Tecplot is primarily parallelized through threading so we are not impacted as much as some other software packages.

-- Memory per thread is declining.
 Memory for each CPU/GPU combination is actually increasing, but the number of threads required to efficiently utilize CPU’s or GPU’s is increasing faster than memory.
 This has major ramifications for in Situ visualization—a common idea for circumventing the first driver.
 Any memory utilized for visualization is memory that cannot be utilized for the simulation software.
 Existing visualization software tends to take too much memory for in Situ visualization on HPC systems.

-To summarize, visualization products struggle to keep pace with changes in computing hardware, but software packages that depend on massively parallel systems to visualize large data files are
+To summarize, visualization products struggle to keep pace with changes in computing hardware, but software packages that depend on massively parallel systems to visualize large data files are affected the most.